AngelynDisguise/github-pages-demo/_posts/2024-09-28-first-five-amendments.md.md

 ---
-title: "The first 5 amendments."
+title: "The first 5 amendments"
 date: 2023-09-28
 ---